Longestboi/sndata-converter/README.md

 # sndata-converter

-###### Preface:
-###### I've entirely re-written this program so it can accurately extract debug symbols and support both SNR1 & SNR2 sndata section header formats.
-As well as creating documentation of the section header format.

 ### Description:
 A python script that can extract both function names and offsets.
 And puts those functions and offsets into a script for either Ghidra or Ida to use.